blishko/cav23-artifact/README.md

 ## Machine specification
 The original experiments were run on a powerful machine with AMD EPYC 7452 32-core processor and 8x32 GiB of memory.

-**NOTE:** We observed small slowdown in the solver's performance when running in the Docker container on the same machine.
+**NOTE:** We observed small slowdown in the solvers' performance when running in the Docker container on the same machine.
 Moreover, the results will also differ based on the power of your machine.
 However, all solvers should be affected similarly, thus the overall trends reported in the paper should be replicated.

 # Artifact structure
 This repository contains the following: